pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 Add code to let the player move left.

 Add code to the `while` loop inside the green-flag script, so the player can move left using the `"a"` key.
-Make sure that they can't move the bowl too far to the left.
+Make sure that they can’t move the bowl too far to the left.
 They should still be able to move right.